First a departure

 There is good reason to be very concerned about these emissions:

-Combatting climate change is probably the biggest challenge facing humanity.
+Combatting climate change is certainly among the biggest challenges facing humanity.
 Preventing disastrous effects caused by global temperature increase will require major efforts and will affect us all.

 Emissions from flying and how to reduce these is one part of this puzzle, where individual attitudes can exert pressure on politicians to act and where individual behaviour affects the outcome.

 Emissions from a particular flight depend on many factors, such as type of aircraft, flight length and altitude, weather conditions, cabin factor, etc. One important factor in the context of this map is how emissions vary with distance.
 Long distance flights typically have lower emissions of CO2 per passenger km than shorter flights, since an aircraft emits less CO2 per km while cruising than during take-off.
-On the other hand, a larger share of the long-distance flight is conducted at altitudes high enough to cause significant non-CO2 effects, resulting in higher non-CO2 emissions per passenger km.
-Short distance flights may on the other hand not even reach high enough altitudes to cause significant non-CO2 effects.
+On the other hand, a larger share of the long-distance flight takes place at altitudes high enough to cause significant non-CO2 effects.
+Short distance flights, on the other hand, may not even reach high enough altitudes to cause contrails.
 Therefore, the additional 90% non-CO2 emissions described above is an underestimate for longer flights and an overestimate for shorter flights.
 As such, these two effects cancel each other out to some extent and the resulting CO2-equivalents per passenger km are on average similar regardless of distance.

 Many flight emissions calculators are available online.
 In , several of these are compared.
 There are differences, but most calculators end up with CO2e emissions well in line with the figures used here.

-The emission estimates shown are for direct flights.
-For multi-leg itineraries, they certainly underestimate the real emissions.
-Considering this and the uncertainties described above, we want to emphasize that the emission numbers we show are not as precise as they may seem.
+Considering the uncertainties described above, we want to emphasize that the emission numbers we show are not as precise as they may seem.
 However, they give a relatively good estimate of the magnitude of the emissions from air travel.

 The maps are built in Scalable Vector Graphics, which means that map images can be scaled arbitrarily without any decrease in quality in form of pixelation.
 Of course, the coastlines and country boundaries do not have infinite precision, but map images can be enlarged substantially, e.g. to poster size, with excellent results.
 The key to achieving the best possible quality is to avoid as long as possible converting the image to bitmap formats such as JPEG or PNG.
 Note also that the maps on touch devices have lower resolution.